danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

   constexpr Option<R> map(MapFn&& m) && noexcept {...}
 ```

+The "Ref" types also can't be used in a constexpr context (they rely on reinterpret_cast), but the
+concepts can be.

 The old stateful, heap-allocated capturing types have been renamed to `FnBox`, `FnMutBox`, and
 `FnOnceBox` and they still exist for storing a callable past the lifetime of a function.
 For
 instance, `Iterator::map()` stores its callable as a `FnMutBox` on its output iterator.
 These